 Here’s a look at the most secure messaging applications currently available for Android and iOS powered devices.

 Who doesn’t know about WhatsApp?
 Ever since 2016, WhatsApp has supported and executed end-to-end encryption to offer consumers more secure messaging when they are using the service.
 With over 500 million daily active users, the free communication platform is currently the most popular messaging app.
+It’s even being integrated into traditional websites through a WhatsApp widget for website owners.

 Owing to the cutting-edge encryption used by the messaging app, users not only get to enjoy a communication environment with boost privacy but the messages are also safeguarded against malicious attacks.
 Of course, security flaws might emerge, but if hackers were to breach WhatsApp today, they wouldn’t manage to decrypt your conversations.
 That’s because of the foolproof encryption combined with the fact that the platform doesn’t keep your messages on its servers.